-With weather warnings in place for the whole of England and Wales from tonight (Wednesday 10 March), we take a look at how the networks prepare for bad weather.
+With weather warnings in place across the UK, we take a look at how the networks prepare for bad weather.

 Energy network companies invest millions of pounds to build a resilient electricity network capable of keeping your energy flowing and sustaining the challenges faced by increased demand and adverse weather.

 All the investment and preparation and hard work has resulted in the electricity networks restoring power very quickly and very safely in the face of exceptionally bad weather.
 This is in addition to their investment which has helped to reduce the customer interruptions by 14% and their duration of interruptions by 10% since 2015.

 1. How do network operators prepare for bad weather across the year?

 The UK has some of the most reliable energy networks in the world and this is because of the year round planning and actions they take to ensure they are able to keep energy flowing.
 For example, they invest in protecting their equipment from flooding, regularly survey their equipment and carry out year-round tree trimming programmes to reduce the impact of trees and debris on the overhead powerline network.

 2. How do network operators prepare when bad weather approaches?